nthnn/wtfC/README.md

 12. `true` and `false`: Self explanatory boolean values.

-13. `proc`: Macro for creating a procedure or subroutine.
+13. `sub`: Macro for creating a procedure or subroutine.

     ```c
     // Declares a function named `say`